iotdssol/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 Closing
 =======

 It is important to close the camera resource when you are done with it.
-This can be done in two ways.
+This can be in two ways.
 If the context manager was used, it will automatically be closed when exiting, i.e.:

 .. code-block:: python